jashsuchak/FoodVision/README.md

 # FoodVision

-The FoodVision project utilizes a custom dataset specifically designed to classify images into three categories: steak, sushi, and pizza.
-It includes preprocessing steps to prepare the data for training.
+1. The FoodVision project incorporates a custom dataset tailored to the task of classifying food images into three distinct categories: steak, sushi, and pizza.
+The project includes comprehensive data preprocessing steps, such as resizing images, normalization, and data augmentation techniques, to enhance the model's ability to generalize from the training data.
+This ensures that the dataset is optimally prepared for the subsequent stages of model training and evaluation.

-The project implements a TinyVGG model, a lightweight convolutional neural network, to accurately classify the images into the three predefined classes.
+2. FoodVision leverages the TinyVGG model, a streamlined version of the VGG (Visual Geometry Group) network, known for its effectiveness in image classification tasks.
+Despite its reduced complexity, TinyVGG is designed to maintain high accuracy by using a series of convolutional layers followed by max pooling and fully connected layers.
+The model is trained to distinguish between the three food classes—steak, sushi, and pizza—by learning the unique features and patterns associated with each type of food, resulting in a robust classifier suitable for deployment in real-world applications.